What is a Program Assessment?

 Selecting a Family Support and Strengthening Program Assessment Tool: An Overview for Program Leaders and Funders

 Selecting a Family Support & Strengthening Program Assessment Tool: An Overview for Program Leaders and Funders.
-FRIENDS, in conjunction with the Center for the Study of Social Policy and the National Network of Family Support & Strengthening Networks, has developed a resource to help programs analyze some of the current program assessment resources available.
+FRIENDS, in conjunction with the Center for the Study of Social Policy and the National Family Support Network, has developed a resource to help programs analyze some of the current program assessment resources available.
 This joint brief helps programs determine similarities and differences between resources to determine the best fit for particular efforts.

 The joint efforts also produced resources in: